Shop now & save up to 80% on medication

 Coffee and caffeine

-Coffee is not a formal interaction with Trulicity.
+Coffee is not a formal food interaction with Trulicity.
 Many people can still drink it.
-The catch is that caffeine may worsen nausea, jitteriness, loose stools, or heartburn in some people, especially on an empty stomach.
-If coffee suddenly feels rough, a smaller amount, a weaker brew, or having it after food may be easier than drinking it first thing in the morning.
-Energy drinks can be more troublesome because they may combine high caffeine with added sugar.
+The catch is that caffeine may worsen nausea, loose stools, jitters, or heartburn, especially on an empty stomach.
+If coffee suddenly feels rough, try noticing the timing, amount, and whether you drink it with food.

 Alcohol